meetp5484/Common-Automation-Framework/README.md

 >Environment Flexibility

 ->Separate base URIs for testing environments.

+>Open Browser while run api feature/sceanrios.

+->The user sets the value of `'OpenBrowserforApi'` to `'true'` in the `'application.properties'` file, enabling the browser to open while a feature or scenario is running.
+>
 > **Api Automation example**

 Change the value of `testEnvironment` to `'api'` in the `application.properties` file.